 To ensure that vendor and QA implementation inspection reports:

 a.
-Clearly communicate significant inspection results to applicants, vendors, licensees, staff, and the public.
+Clearly communicate significant inspection results to applicants, vendors, licensees, Nuclear Regulatory Commission (NRC) staff, and the public.

 b.
 Provide conclusions about the effectiveness of the programs or activities inspected.
 The depth and scope of the conclusions should be commensurate with the depth and scope of the inspection.